 So it is with business continuity and disaster recovery planning.
 Many organizations have built elaborate, technical, and process-centric plans to help them mitigate risk and manage through a crisis.
 Often there are hundreds or thousands of hours invested in these plans.
 But if the plan has never been tested, or if key individuals aren’t familiar with the details, there is a strong likelihood that the plan won’t work the way it was intended.
 Often this leads to teams trusting their own intuition and judgment over an approved and purposefully designed plan, commonly referred to in the United States as “winging it”.
 Taking this route almost always leads to failure.

-As a business continuity professional, I have facilitated dozens of disaster drills for clients large and small across many industries, and I would separate organizations into two camps based on whether or not they feel it is important to test their business continuity and disaster recovery plans.
+As a business continuity professional, I have facilitated nearly 150 disaster drills, business continuity exercises, and security incident response tabletops for clients large and small across many industries, and I would separate organizations into two camps based on whether or not they feel it is important to test their business continuity and disaster recovery plans.
 Those that test their plans regularly and involve many different team members are far readier to manage through a real crisis than those that don’t.
 It is about practicing well to enhance the organizational readiness.

 Drills and exercises also need to reflect scenarios that are possible and realistic and must be designed with an intentional pace so that real world conditions are simulated. here is value in simple tabletop exercises to be sure, but organizations need to move beyond these to progressively more complex scenarios, involving cross-functional teams and interdependent systems and processes.
 This is the only way that a company can get outside its comfort zone to truly understand if what they have designed will really work.
 My preference is to involve role-playing, actors, and include participation from vendors, business partners, and local law enforcement when appropriate.
 This will almost always result in lessons learned and opportunities to improve the plan, which is another great outcome.